Edible Schoolyard

 The Edible Schoolyard (ESY) is a 1 acre garden and kitchen program at the Martin Luther King Jr. Middle School, a public middle school in Berkeley, California.
 It was established in 1995 by chef and author Alice Waters.
 It is supported by the Edible Schoolyard Project, a non-profit organization founded by Waters that same year.

 At the Edible Schoolyard, students participate in planting, harvesting, and preparing fresh food as part of their curriculum.
-These activities are designed to reinforce classroom instruction in subjects such as mathematics, science, culture, and history.
-They are also designed to try and help students make connections among food, health, and the environment.
+According to the program, these activities are intended to reinforce classroom instruction in subjects such as mathematics, science, culture, and history, while helping students make connections among food, health, and the environment.

 History

 The Edible Schoolyard was founded in 1995 in a vacant lot at the Martin Luther King Jr. Middle School.
 Waters combined her perspectives as a trained Montessori teacher, political activist, chef, and advocate of sustainable agriculture.
 Waters met with then principal Neil Smith to discuss the possibility of transforming the space into a garden project that would involve students, teachers, and the community.

 Planning began in 1995, with cooking classes first offered during the 1995–96 school year.
 Initially students used organic produce from a local farm until the Edible Schoolyard Garden was producing harvests in 1997.

 In 2004, the Edible Schoolyard Project co-developed the School Lunch Initiative in partnership with Berkeley Unified School District, the Center for Ecoliteracy, and Children's Hospital Oakland Research Center.
 The aim was to develop a model for school lunch programs to provide healthy, freshly prepared meals within their budget and also to connect to kitchen garden learning programs on campus.
 The initiative emphasized the connection between food education and improved school-food and student knowledge relating to food choices.
 Chef Ann Cooper was hired to direct the food service program for the Berkeley Unified School District and lead the transition to scratch-based cooking.
 As a result, processed foods were largely eliminated from the school lunch menu, and local produce became central to all school meals.

 As of 2019, the Edible Schoolyard has a network of more than 5,800 kitchen/garden programs across the country.
 It provides an annual summer academy for food educators and nutrition services personnel, and continues to create a curriculum around kitchen/garden learning for grades 6 and up.
 As of May 2023, the network has grown to over 6,200 locations worldwide.